-If you’re unsure of what sector will be the best fit for you, Local Volunteer Centres, Charity Advisors and online services (such as do-it.org.uk) will help match your requirements with the opportunities on offer.
+If you’re unsure of what sector will be the best fit for you, Local Volunteer Centres, Charity Advisors, and online services (such as Do IT and Reach Volunteering) will help match your requirements with the volunteer opportunities on offer.
 And whilst you won’t get paid (apart from expenses), you will have the opportunity to get involved in activities you may later want to pursue as a career.

 Gain valuable skills & experience

-As well as helping to equip you with the skills that many companies look for in staff, volunteering as part of a structured volunteer programme can expose you to a range of core workplace activities, including: communication, line management, teamwork and using your initiative.
+As well as helping to equip you with the skills that many companies look for in staff, volunteering as part of a structured volunteer programme can give you the opportunity to hone a range of important workplace attributes, including: communication, line management, teamwork and using your initiative.

 From writing newsletters to maintaining computer networks, the best way to get a new job is often through experience and the right volunteering opportunity is a rewarding way to achieve this.
-In fact, in certain sectors, such as health and social care or charities, volunteering may even be considered a pre-requisite.
+In fact, in certain sectors, such as healthcare, social care or charity, volunteering may even be considered a prerequisite.

 Improve your CV and become more successful at interviews